 Previously the St Georges Day Parade in Highams Park.

-At 9:30am the 17th Pals’ Battalion band will March from the Broadway down Selwyn Ave to Highams Park Baptist Church in Cavendish Road E4 9NG.
+At 9:30am the 17th Pals’ Battalion band marched from the Broadway down Selwyn Ave to Highams Park Baptist Church in Cavendish Road E4 9NG.

-After the service at 11.15am the band will march from the Baptist Church in Cavendish Road to Signal Walk, E4 9BW (outside TESCO) and where they will play from 11:30 to 11:45am.
+After the service at 11.15am the band marched from the Baptist Church in Cavendish Road to Signal Walk, E4 9BW (outside TESCO) and where they will played from 11:30 to 11:45am.
 The band represents both the 17th Waltham Forest Boys’ Brigade, as well as the 17th Battalion Middlesex Regiment (the Footballers’ Battalion).